-Whether you were lucky enough to inherit your grandfather's hand-carved dresser, or scored big at Brimfield this year, incorporating vintage pieces is an easy way to add personality to your home.
+Whether you were lucky enough to inherit your grandfather's hand-carved dresser, or scored big at Brimfield recently, incorporating vintage pieces is an easy way to add personality to your home.
 Pre-owned furnishings come with their own stories and patina, so they help ground even a brand-new home with history.

 If you're a musician, go ahead and store your instrument(s) up on the wall.
 When new friends stop by, it will act as an easy conversation piece, and you're more likely to actually pick up your guitar when it's right out in the open.
 The same goes for art supplies or a camera collection—surround yourself with what you love.